hechoendrupal/drupalconsole.com/content/docs/vn/using/how-to-copy-configuration-files.md

+---
+title: How to copy configuration files
+---
 # How to copy configuration files
 The first task you should do after installing Drupal Console is to execute the `init` command.
 Executing this command will copy the project configurations files to your local computer.
 Overriding values on these copied files is how you can change DrupalConsole behaviour.